-Ball-tampering: Clarke makes big claim as Australian government agency recommends Smith sacking
+Ball-tampering: Michael Clarke makes big claim as Steve Smith quits Australia captaincy

 Clarke's comments come after the sporting fraternity, including government agency Australian Sports Commission (ASC), called for the sacking of Steve Smith as captain of the national team after he admitted to orchestrating the ball-tampering incident Saturday, March 24 during the Test match against South Africa in Cape Town.

-The 36-year-old, who retired from international cricket after Australia's Ashes defeat in 2015, said he did not want to call for Smith's sacking and expressed his disappointment over the actions of the skipper and the "leadership group" who the latter claimed to be responsible for the fiasco.
+Clarke, who retired from international cricket after Australia's Ashes defeat in 2015, expressed his disappointment over the actions of the skipper and the "leadership group" who the latter claimed to be responsible for the fiasco.

 Cameron Bancroft, the most junior member of the Australian cricket team, was charged by the International Cricket Council (ICC) Saturday after he was caught trying to alter the condition of the cricket ball during the third day of the ongoing Test.

-Note: UPDATE: Eventually, Smith and David Warner stepped down as captain and vice-captain ahead of the fourth day's play of the ongoing Test on Sunday.
-Wicketkeeper-batsman Tim Paine was appointed the interim captain for the remainder of the Test match.